HenriqueGranatto/service-cli-module/docs/plugins.md

-# Plugin guide for service-cli-api
+# Plugin guide for service-cli-module

-Plugins allow you to add features to service-cli-api, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by service-cli-api.
+Plugins allow you to add features to service-cli-module, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by service-cli-module.

-Creating a service-cli-api plugin is easy.
+Creating a service-cli-module plugin is easy.
 Just create a repo with two folders:

 ```
 commands/